-Reasonable Accommodations
+Accommodations

-When necessary, the district shall provide reasonable accommodations to pregnant and parenting students to enable them to access the educational program.
+When necessary, the district shall provide accommodations to enable a pregnant or parenting students to access the educational program.

 A pregnant student shall have access to any services available to other students with temporary disabilities or medical conditions.
-(34 CFR 106.40)

 The school shall provide reasonable accommodations to any lactating student to express breast milk, breastfeed an infant child, or address other needs related to breastfeeding.
-A student shall not incur an academic penalty for using any of these reasonable accommodations, and shall be provided the opportunity to make up any work missed due to such use.
-Reasonable accommodations include, but are not limited to: (Education Code 222)
+A student shall not incur an academic penalty for using any of these reasonable accommodations and shall be provided the opportunity to make up any work missed due to such use.
+Reasonable accommodations include, but are not limited to:

-- Access to a private and secure room, other than a restroom, to express breast milk or breastfeed an infant child - Permission to bring onto a school campus a breast pump and any other equipment used to express breast milk - Access to a power source for a breast pump or any other equipment used to express breast milk - Access to a place to store expressed breast milk safely - A reasonable amount of time to accommodate the student's needs to express breast milk or breastfeed an infant child
+- Access to a private and secure room, other than a restroom, to express breast milk or breastfeed an infant child - 2.
+Permission to bring onto a school campus a breast pump and any other equipment used to express breast milk - Access to a power source for a breast pump or any other equipment used to express breast milk - Access to a place to store expressed breast milk safely - A reasonable amount of time to accommodate the student's needs to express breast milk or breastfeed an infant child